HeloisaRF/HeloisaRF/README.md

 # ✨ Hello World, my name is Heloisa!

 <p>I'm Heloisa Ribeiro, a Computer Science student and tech enthusiast.
-I am currently studying and working as young apprentice at "Grupo Petrópolis, in addition, I'm always looking for something to learn and improve my knoledge by exploring different technologies. </p>
+I am currently studying and working as young apprentice at "Grupo Petrópolis", in addition, I'm always looking for something to learn and improve my knoledge by exploring different technologies. </p>

 > "I have no special talent, I am only passionately curious" — Albert Einstein